Lookout Butte Lookout

 Directions

-Travel to Lowell, Idaho, located approximately midway between Lewiston, Idaho and Missoula, Montana on Highway 12, milepost 97.
-Cross the Selway Bridge, drive 3.5 miles and cross the Swiftwater Bridge on your right.
-Follow the signs 13 miles for about 1 hour to the lookout.
-Alternative route: From Highway 12, cross the Middle Fork of the Clearwater River at the bridge above Kooskia (MP 74), turn left onto paved County Road 1842 towards the Kooskia National Fish Hatchery.
-Pass the fish hatchery approximately 3.5 miles, stay left on County Route 286 for approximately 5 miles when it converts to Forest Road 286.
-Follow Forest Road 286 for an additional 8 miles to the junction with Forest Road 1129 and turn left.
-Travel approximately 1.3 miles and the spur road to Lookout Butte Lookout is signed on the right.
-The last segment is a rough, outsloped, native surface road requiring high clearance.
+From Lowell, Idaho (Highway 12, milepost 97), cross the Selway Bridge, drive 3.5 miles and cross the Swiftwater Bridge on your right.
+Follow the signs 13 miles (about 1 hour) to the lookout.
+Alternative route: From Highway 12, cross the Middle Fork of the Clearwater River at the bridge above Kooskia (MP 74), turn left onto County Road 1842 toward Kooskia National Fish Hatchery.
+Pass the hatchery approximately 3.5 miles, stay left on County Route 286 for approximately 5 miles until it converts to Forest Road 286.
+Follow FR 286 for 8 miles to the junction with FR 470, stay right for 1.5 miles to the junction with FR 1129, turn left.
+Travel 1.3 miles and the signed spur road to the lookout is on the right, about 1/8 mile up.
+The final segment is rough and requires high clearance.

 Amenities